xabanoku99/xabanoku99/README.md

 ---

 ## Career Focus
-I am focused on growing into a Data Analyst / Data Science role within the bankin, using data to drive business insights and strategic decision.
+Career focused on using data analysis to drive business insights and strategic decision.
 - LinkedIn: https://www.linkedin.com/in/nokubonga-x-ba54061b3/

----

- *Turning data into meaningful business insights.*